ned-procogia/GeoDiff/reqs.md

 #### Reqs for BGScoreTest:
-- The user input a GeoMx S4 class
+- The user input a GeoMx S4 class (either matrix or sparse matrix)
 - The user input an indicator variable on whether using results from multiple slides: split
 - The user input adjustment factor: adj (default 1)
 - The user input whether to use outlier detection and remove outlier: removeoutlier (default FALSE)